lob/lob-openapi/README.md

 your browser to the absolute path of that file to review your local version of the docs.

+## Contributing to this repo

+When you try to commit your changes, a pre-commit hook with run.
+It will:

+1. Check linting
+2. Run tests

+If your tests fail, it is because your hook is looking for specific keys in your environment.
+In order to commit your changes and test on Github, you will need to pass `--no-verify` after your commit.

 ## E2E Testing

 You can run the currently available end-to-end tests with the command `npm run docsTest`.